AdamJSc/prediction-league/README.md

 is determined by the corresponding timeframes set on the Season itself.

-Usually these will be **absolute** timeframes that pertain to the dates relevant to a real-world Season (see `201920_1` in the `datastore.Seasons` as an example).
+Usually these will be **absolute** timeframes that pertain to the dates relevant to a real-world Season (see `201920_1` in `datastore.Seasons` as an example).

 For this reason, the default Realm (`localhost`) is affiliated with a specific Season that has the ID `FakeSeason`.
-This Season's timeframes are **relative** to the point at which the system is run, so that core functionality can be immediately used.
+This Season's timeframes are **relative** to the point at which the system is run, so that core functionality can be used immediately.

-The schedule take place as follows:
+The schedule takes place as follows:

 * 0 mins - 20 mins
     * Entries can be created or updated
-    * Entry Predictions can be created or updated
+    * Entry Predictions can be created
 * 20 mins - 40 mins
     * No Entries can be created or updated
-    * No Entry Predictions can be created or updated
+    * No Entry Predictions can be created
 * 40 mins - 60 mins
     * No Entries can be created or updated
-    * Entry Predictions can be created or updated
+    * Entry Predictions can be created
 * 60 mins+
     * No Entries can be created or updated
-    * No Entry Predictions can be created or updated
+    * No Entry Predictions can be created

 ## Cron Tasks